How To Prepare for Barcelona, Spain (Or Barcelona Tips and Tricks so that You Don’t Screw Up Your Barcelona Vacation as Much as I Did)

 No, I’m not referring to some hidden pheromone in this Barcelona blog post that will bring all the boys to my yard, without any use of my milkshake.

-Okay yeah, that was probably not the set of Barcelona tips from locals that you were hoping for.
+Okay yeah, that was probably not the sage list of Barcelona travel dos and don’ts that you were hoping for.

 Quickly moving away (or running) from the weirdness.

 What I’m trying to say rather crapily is that my Barcelona trip recommendations are based on the fact that my trip to Barcelona was one big disaster.

 I mean, I loved the vibrant nightlife and some of the amazing party hostels in Barcelona.
 But Barcelona just didn’t seem to love me back.